If you enjoy wine or aged, fermented, smoked, or pickled foods, then chances are tyramine shows up in your diet.

-- certain beans, such as fava or broad beans
+- certain beans, such as fava and broad beans

-- some sauces or gravies like soy sauce, teriyaki sauce, or bouillon-based sauces
+- some sauces and gravies, such as soy sauce, teriyaki sauce, fermented fish sauce, and bouillon-based sauces

-- fermented soy products like miso soup, bean curd, or tempeh; some forms of tofu that are fermented, such as “stinky tofu”
+- fermented soy products such as miso soup, bean curd, and tempeh, as well as forms of tofu that are fermented, such as “stinky tofu”

 Other foods with moderate levels of tyramine include:

-You may be able to have some beer or other alcoholic drinks.
+You may be able to have some beer or certain other alcoholic drinks.
 Most bottled beers should be safe to drink in modest amounts, but avoid draft (tap) beer.

 Low- or no-tyramine foods

 Fresh, frozen, and canned meats, including poultry and fish, are acceptable for low tyramine diets.
 You can also include the following:

 If you want to limit your tyramine intake, follow these guidelines: